wmelvin/bak-to-git/README.md

 ## bak_to_git_1.py

 This script uses backup files, created by my `wipbak` script, to build a series of git commits.
-This is for a project where that script was configured to make work-in-progress backups of the fiew files in the project.
+This is for a project where that script was configured to make work-in-progress backups of the few files in the project.
 Git was not considered at the start, so this is a way to "bak" into a commit history.

 **Step 1:** Build a list of backup files and extract the date_time tags from the file names.
-Sort the list so the files changed in backups with the same date_time tag can be compared and commited as one commit.
+Sort the list so the files changed in backups with the same date_time tag can be compared and committed as one commit.
 This step only builds the list and writes it to a CSV file.

 When the output from this script is ready to use, the output file should be copied or moved to a new location to use for step 2.
 That will keep work-in-progress separate from new outputs.